 Welcome to the Drymen and District Local History Society's website.
 Set up a bookmark and watch our developments!

 We invite those of you within reach to join us at our meetings in the coming season on the fourth Thursday of each month in Drymen Village Hall.
 Meetings are open to non-members (at a cost of £2.00 per meeting) but we hope you will want to join the Society and get in free.
-Subscription is £5.00 for a full year starting in September.
-A map showing the location of the Village Hall can be obtained by clicking here.
-Do return to our site after looking at the map!
+Subscription is £7.00 for a full year starting in September.

 The aims and activities of the Society include :-